 - Medical/funeral expenses the estate paid

-The amounts of damages you receive in a wrongful death case will vary depending on the circumstances of your loved one’s death.
+The amount you receive with help of a Tampa wrongful death attorney will vary depending on the circumstances of your loved one’s death.
 Speak to Fiol Law Group for a more detailed idea of what types of damages your family may be eligible to receive.

 How Are Wrongful Death Damages Calculated?

 The total damages in a wrongful death case are a pecuniary loss, which means of or related to money.
 The law determines pecuniary loss based on characteristics of the departed.
 This may include their age, character and condition, earning capacity, life expectancy, health and intelligence, and circumstances of the beneficiaries.

 The process of calculating pecuniary loss is complicated and different in every case.
 The jury will most likely consider two major factors – loss of income and loss of parental guidance.
 This may change if the individual was not working or if they had higher than average future potential earnings.

 Also, if the individual had a history of spending their income frivolously, this might reduce the amount of compensation.
 The jury may also decide that an individual with poor earnings who supported several children, may still only be eligible for minimum compensation.
 The decision of the jury is highly dependent upon what information and documentation the beneficiaries can provide.

 Punitive damages are unique to certain wrongful death claims.
 Punitive damages are awarded in order to punish the wrongdoer.
 This often deters the individual from repeat behavior and prevents other individuals from performing similar behaviors.
 If the defendant committed serious or malicious wrongdoing, the jury will most likely award punitive damages.
 However, some states do not consider punitive damages.
 Your attorney will be able to advise whether your state allows punitive damages or not.